-DIS currently performs services in 17 states and the District of Columbia and has approximately 300 contracts with physicians, most of whom are officebased cardiologists.
+DIS currently operates in 15 states and has approximately 300 contracts with physicians, most of whom are office-based cardiologists.
 DIS also provides leasing services to internists, hospitals and clinics.
 Our DIS operations use a "hub and spoke" model in which centrally located regional hubs anchor multiple van routes in the surrounding metropolitan areas.
-As of March 31, 2004, we had a total of 180 employees in our DIS business operating 21 hubs, eight fixed sites, and 59 cameras.
+As of March 31, 2004, we had 180 employees in our DIS business operating 21 hubs, eight fixed sites, and 59 cameras.
 We have invested substantial resources developing our service infrastructure, which includes radioactive materials licensing, a staff of radiation safety officers and licensed clinicians, coordinated billing services and standardized lease agreements.
 We believe that our service infrastructure and know-how will support additional routes and imaging modalities in the future.